Rantesh/RobotCode/README.md

 ## Daily Status Updates
 * 1/13 Ryan split out robot.java into 3 separate files and published the project to Github
 * 1/14 Set up Autonomous for testing, including SmartDashboard in Autonomous.
 Judah has GitHub account and permissions now.
+* 1/18 Tested autonomous a ton.
+Got to go straight for seven feet.
+Gage, Josh, Frankie, and Hunter have GitHub with permissions.